astropy/astroquery/docs/nasa_exoplanet_archive/nasa_exoplanet_archive.rst

 Planetary Systems Composite Parameters table (``pscomppars``).
 Both the ``ps`` and ``pscomppars`` tables are accessible through the Exoplanet Archive TAP service.
 Database column names have changed; `this document <https://exoplanetarchive.ipac.caltech.edu/docs/API_PS_columns.html>`_ contains the current definitions and a mapping between the new and deprecated names.
-The ``ps`` table

 Query methods
 =============